crokita/strider-android/README.md

 *  make sure you have an ANDROID_HOME environment variable

 TODO: give option for the user to specify where the Android SDK is instead of setting up environment variables
+TODO: test this plugin for real android devices instead of just emulators

 Given this answer: http://stackoverflow.com/a/16683625
 *  If you imported an IntelliJ project to Android Studio then this plugin will not work for Android Studio at the time being

+If your computer fails due to not having enough memory than changing the hw.ramSize property down to 96 or 128 MB may help with the problem
+*  The config file for the hw.ramSize is in .android/avd/your_emulator_name.avd/config.ini, probably in your root directory